Cinnamon Rhubarb Bread with Brown-Butter Glaze

 - Strain frozen rhubarb.
 If you use frozen rhubarb in this recipe, allow it to defrost completely and then strain any excess liquid before using.

 I slice the bread for early morning breakfasts, weekend brunches, and after school snacking—along with cups of hot coffee or tea or tall glasses of cold milk.
-You could even serve it with this Hot Buttered Rum Coffee!
+Or how about an iced brown sugar oatmilk shaken espresso?

 How to Store